AlaeKabir/Calculator/README.md

 # Calculator
-Made a calculator using HTML CSS and JavaScript.
+Made a calculator using HTML, CSS and JavaScript.